 The (d)(4)(A) Trust Safe Harbor for Medicaid and SSI

-These trusts are incredibly valuable planning devices for people under age-65 who are disabled, whether the disability arose at birth or at a later age.
-The trade off of having to reimburse Medicaid with funds remaining at death in exchange for getting benefits, both Medicaid and Supplemental Security Income, during life, is almost always worth it.
+These trusts are incredibly valuable planning devices for people under age 65 who are disabled, whether the disability arose at birth or at a later age.
+The trade off of having to reimburse Medicaid with funds remaining at death in exchange for getting benefits, both Medicaid and Supplemental Security Income (SSI), during life, is almost always worth it.
 But there can be exceptions, such as in this case in our office.

 While the beneficiary must be under age 65 when the trust is funded, the trust retains its exempt status for the rest of her life.
 You may well ask why everyone doesn’t put some money into a (d)(4)(A) trust before age 65 just in case they need Medicaid in the future.
 The pay-back provision is not a problem if you don’t use Medicaid, so that’s not a drawback.
 The problem is that the trust does not qualify unless you are disabled when you fund it.

 To review, in order for a (d)(4)(A) trust to qualify, it must meet the following requirements:

 - It must be irrevocable.

 - The beneficiary must be under age 65 and disabled at the time of funding.
 Anyone who is receiving Social Security Disability Income (SSDI) or Supplemental Security Income is automatically deemed to be disabled.
 Beneficiaries who are not receiving these benefits will have to go through a certification process as determined by each state.